Economies for Healthier Lives A new funding programme to strengthen relationships between economic development and health

 2. Full applications

+The full application must be submitted on our applicant portal by the same applicant that submitted the expression of interest.
 For support with any technical issues with the applicant portal, please contact EconomiesForHealthierLives@health.org.uk.

 We aim to hold interviews with shortlisted partnerships in July 2021.
 Given the uncertainty around COVID-19, the interview process will be confirmed closer to the time.

 Interview panels will include external experts and Health Foundation staff.